Kalmbach Media

-Kalmbach Media (formerly Kalmbach Publishing Co.) is an American publisher of books and magazines, many of them railroad-related, located in Waukesha, Wisconsin.
+Kalmbach Media (formerly Kalmbach Publishing Co.) was an American publisher of books and magazines, many of them railroad-related, located in Waukesha, Wisconsin.

 History

-The company's first publication was The Model Railroader, which began publication in the summer of 1933 with a cover date of January 1934.
+The company's first publication was The Model Railroader, which began publication in the summer of 1933 at 545 S. 84th Street in Milwaukee (now site of a car wash), with a cover date of January 1934.
 A press release announcing the magazine appeared in August 1933, but did not receive much interest.

 In 1940, business was good enough for Kalmbach to launch another magazine about railroads in general with the simple title of Trains Magazine.
 From its first issue dated November 1940, it grew quickly from an initial circulation of just over 5,000.